Muu79/Encode-Club-Solidity-Team-12/week-3/README.md

 npm run giveVotingToken <token-contract-address> <amount> [delegatee-addresses]
 ```

-replace `[addresses]` with one or more addresses you would like to give the right to vote.
+replace `[delegatee-addresses]` with one or more addresses you would like to give the right to vote.

 ### Delegating vote